UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer2013/anti-virus-software-in-the-operating-system-on-exchange-servers-exchange-2013-help.md

       - By default, content conversions are performed in the Exchange server's %TMP% folder.

-      - By default, rich text format (RTF) to MIME/HTML conversions are performed in %ExchangeInstallPath%\\Working\\OleConverter folder.
+      - By default, rich text format (RTF) to MIME/HTML conversions are performed in %ExchangeInstallPath%Working\\OleConverter folder.

     - The content scanning component is used by the Malware agent and data loss prevention (DLP).
 By default, these files are located in the %ExchangeInstallPath%FIP-FS folder.

   - **Mailbox Transport service**

     - Log files, for example, connectivity logs.
 By default, these files are located in subfolders under the %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox folder.
-To determine the log paths being used, run the following command in the Exchange Management Shell: `Get-MailboxTransportService <servername> | Format-List _logpath*`
+To determine the log paths being used, run the following command in the Exchange Management Shell: `Get-MailboxTransportService <servername> | Format-List *logpath*`

   - **Unified Messaging**